-Over half of North-American businesses have changed branding strategy following the pandemic
+Over half of North American businesses have changed their branding strategy following the pandemic

-The Covid-19 pandemic has changed consumer trends, and 51% of companies in Canada and the United States have responded by changing their branding strategies.
-32% of companies have not changed their branding strategy and 18% are in the process of evaluation or revamping their branding strategy.
+The COVID-19 pandemic has changed consumer trends, and 51% of companies in Canada and the United States have responded by changing their branding strategies.
+32% of companies have not changed their branding strategy and 18% are in the process of evaluating or revamping their branding strategy.